About Monstera Plants

 Monsteras have a reputation for taking over your home.
 It's true that in the wild, they can grow dozens of feet tall.
 If you want a generous, sprawling Monstera, you should feed your plant well and get plenty of indirect sunlight.

-As with any houseplant, it's essential to use only organic plant products to keep your Monstera healthy.
-Look for organic gardening products that are non-toxic and safer for children and pets, and won't affect the air quality in your home.
+Keep your Monstera healthy with organic gardening products that are safe for children and pets, and won't affect the air quality in your home.

 We’d love to hear how Earth’s Ally is helping you grow healthy plants.
 Share your experience and stay connected with the #EarthsAlly community on Facebook, Instagram and Twitter for access to our latest blog posts, giveaways and exclusive promotions.